ibm-cloud-docs/bare-metal/bm_provision_ssd.md

 # Provisioning an Intel Optane-compatible bare metal server
 {: #bm-provision-optane-server}

-To provision a bare metal server with an Intel Optane drive:
+To provision a bare metal server with an Intel Optane drive, follow these steps:
 1. Use the procedure: [Building a custom bare metal server](/docs/bare-metal?topic=bare-metal-ordering-baremetal-server).
 * Select the following options on the order form: